FAIRmat-NFDI/nomad-material-processing/docs/how_to/use_this_plugin.md

 ## Inheriting and Specializing Using Custom YAML Schemas

 Here, we will guide you through how to extend and specialize the built-in schemas using custom YAML schemas.
-This approach allows you to tailor the schema to your specific requirements while still leveraging the standardized base provided by the plugin.
+This approach allows you to tailor the schema to your specific requirements while still leveraging the standardized base sections provided by the plugin.

 The schemas found in the plugin are general base sections and they go more and more specific in several techniques, however, they can be limiting in case of your own requirements.

-Luckily, NOMAD provides a way of adding technique-specific behavior to the ELNs: YAML schemas - config file containing schemas added to the upload
+Therefore, NOMAD provides a way of adding technique-specific behavior to the ELNs: YAML schemas - a config file containing schemas added to an NOMAD upload.

 Using a `SolutionPreparation` example, we show how to specialize a class with a YAML schema.
 Two quantities, namely `initial_temperature` and `final_temperature` are added to `AddSolutionComponent` class, and `SolutionPreparation` is customized with this new class in the `steps` subsection.